A quantum advection-diffusion solver using the quantum singular value transform: Introduction

 To outline our numerical approach, consider for the moment a more general partial differential equation of the form

 where $P$ a constant coefficient spatial differential operator.
 Let $L$ be a finite-difference approximation to $P$ and consider the associated difference-differential equation

 where $v(t)\in \R^N$ represents an approximation of $u(t,x)$ on $N$ uniformly distributed grid points.
 Our approach is to prepare an approximation of the exact solution $v(t) = e^{Lt}v_0$ of \eqref{Difference-Differential-eq} using the quantum singular value transform (QSVT) \cite{QSVT19}.
-To apply this flexible algorithm, we need to construct a so-called unitary block encoding of an operator, say $A$, that enables us to approximate $e^{Lt}$ as a polynomial in $A$.
+To apply this flexible algorithm, we need to construct a so-called unitary block encoding of an operator, say $A$, which enables us to approximate $e^{Lt}$ as a polynomial in $A$.
 For this purpose, we construct unitary block encodings of symmetric finite-difference approximations $D_{2p} \approx \dd_x$ of arbitrary order $2p$ in detail.
 The basic idea is that any finite-difference operator is a linear combination of translation operators, so an incarnation of the linear combination of unitaries (LCU) method \cite{Childs_Wiebe12} can be utilized.
-The methodology can in be principle be applied to construct block-encodings of any finite-difference operator.
+The methodology can in principle be applied to construct block-encodings of any finite-difference operator.
 A generalization to block encodings of pseudo-differential operators is given in \cite{LiNiYing23}.

-We present a detailed complexity analysis expressed in terms of single-qubit and CNOT gate counts.
-A central component of this analysis is the degree of the polynomial approximations required to achieve the target accuracy, which determines the number of block-encoding queries in the QSVT algorithm.
-The precise complexity statement is given in Theorem \ref{thm:complexity_result}.
+We also establish precise error estimates for the eigenvalues of $D_{2p}$ and the second order analogue $D_{2p}^{(2)}$ (used in both \cite{ChildsOstrander21} and \cite{Kivlichan_2017}) in Theorem \ref{thm:lambda_mu_estimates}.

+For the pure diffusion/heat equation, we propose a new approach using the block encoding of $iD_{2p} \approx i\dd_x$ and QSVT with $e^{-Mx^2}$, in contrast to the more apparent choice of block encoding $D_{2p}^{(2)}\approx \dd_x^2$ and using QSVT with $e^{Mx}$.
+This simplifies the polynomial approximation problem because $e^{-Mx^2}$ is even and bounded by $1$ on $[-1,1]$, thus circumventing scaling issues and the need to use a more comprehensive version of QSVT (see Corollary \ref{cor:QSVT_parallel}).
+The same method is extended in our treatment of the full advection-diffusion equation.

+We present a detailed complexity analysis of the one-dimensional algorithm in the form of one- and two-qubit gate counts and qubit requirements.
+This involves establishing a precise error estimate for the solution of \eqref{Difference-Differential-eq} in Theorem \ref{thm:L2_estimate} and a careful estimate of the degree of the polynomial approximations needed to achieve a given precision in the QSVT algorithm.
+The problem we pose is the following.
+Given a precision $\eps>0$, an evolution time $T>0$ and an amplitude encoding of the initial function $u_0(x)$, prepare an amplitude encoding of an approximation of the exact solution $u_T$ of Equation \eqref{eq:adv_diff_general} with precision $\eps$.
+In the presence of certain background assumptions on the inputs $u_0$, $\eps$, $T$, $c$, $\nu$ and $p$ laid out in Section 6, we have the following results.
+In the pure advection case, $\nu = 0$, our algorithm uses $n+m+2$ qubits, where